robertorcosta/azure-docs.pt-br/articles/api-management/import-and-publish.md

 > [!div class="checklist"]
 > * Importar sua primeira API
 > * Testar a API no Portal do Azure
-> * Testar a API no Portal do desenvolvedor

 Prosseguir para o próximo tutorial: